iFadey/documentation/webhooks/payloads/message-deleted.md

 # Message Deleted

 A `message.deleted` event is sent when a Message is globally deleted.
+This will be triggered for Messages deleted by both users and via the Platform API.
 Note that there are other forms of deletion; these do not at this time trigger a websocket event.

 ```json
 {